 - The Role of Data in the Virginia College Readiness Initiative (PPT) – presented at the National Center for Education Statistics (NCES) Annual MIS Conference 2011 by Deborah Jonas, Virginia Department of Education; Marshall Garland and Anne Ware, The University of Texas at Dallas; Chrys Dougherty, National Center for Educational Achievement.
 More information about the presentation can be found at the conference website.

 - High school factors associated with postsecondary enrollment in Virginia (PDF) – report from the Center for Assessment, Evaluation and Educational Programming (CAEEP), Virginia Tech School of Education

 - An Initial View of VCCS Student Success in the Workforce - Using UI Wage Data to Examine Rates of Employment and Wages (PDF) – Virginia Community College System.

-- What Is College- and Career- Ready?
-(PDF) – Achieve, a non-profit education reform organization that helps states raise academic standards and graduation requirements, improve assessments and strengthen accountability.
+- Achieve – College and Career Readiness – A non-profit education reform organization that helps states raise academic standards and graduation requirements, improve assessments and strengthen accountability.

 - Preparing Students for College: Help your students take the next step in their education – The College Board

 - The College Completion Agenda -- 2010 Progress Report Executive Summary (PDF) – The College Board

 - Mind the Gaps: How College Readiness Narrows Achievement Gaps in College Success – ACT

 - National High School Center – based at the American Institutes for Research